rhdhorchestrator/rhdhorchestrator.github.io/content/blog/upgrading-orchestrator-1.7.md

    Finally, Helm Install the Chart.

 3. **Post-Install Configuration**:
-   Configure a network policy to allow traffic only between RHDH, Knative, SonataFlow services, and workflows.
+   Configure these network policies to allow traffic only between RHDH, Knative, SonataFlow services, and workflows.
 This is crucial for the backstage pod to become live.

    ```yaml
      apiVersion: networking.k8s.io/v1